an6634/HybridCloudFailover/README.md

 ## **6. Conclusion** 🎯

 This project successfully demonstrates a hybrid cloud failover strategy between Azure and AWS.
-By utilizing DuckDNS, Azure Load Balancer, and AWS Application Load Balancer, the project ensures high availability and seamless failover.
+The project ensures high availability and seamless failover by utilizing DuckDNS, Azure Load Balancer, and AWS Application Load Balancer.
 The manual DNS-based failover ensures application continuity, and the project can be enhanced by automating the failover process using monitoring tools or scripts.